tcdejong/tu-easter/README.md

 After all letters are collected, their frequencies are stored in a dict.
 A word list is loaded and filtered down to only include words of the right lengths with letters from our egg hunt.
 A hideous three-layer for-loop iteratively combines words from the word list and counts if they are a valid answer with respect to the available letters.
 The output is a list of all valid three-word permutations from the word list.
 This list can easily be skimmed through manually to find the only sensible entry.

-There are two reasons I consider this approach ethical, even with a prize.
+There are two reasons I consider this approach ethical, even with a prize on the line.
 For starters, the eggs were easy enough to find manually: this approach didn't give a substantial advantage.
 Secondly, this is a technical university: it would be a shame if we're  expected not to apply the knowledge we obtain :)

 ---